wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

-*	MOVE:		wp-login.php login protection to the Login Protect section with its own unique IP address whitelist.
 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	ADD:		Limit login attempts functionality.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.5.0 =

+*	ADDED:		A new IP whitelist on the Login Protect that lets you by-pass login protect rules for given IP addresses.
+*	REMOVED:	Firewall rule for wp-login.php and whitelisted IPs.

 = 1.4.2 =